folkertdev/rust-rfcs/text/3720-labeled-match.md

 ```

-Expanding the category of expressions that is accepted is therefore left as future work.
+Expanding the set of expressions that is accepted is therefore left as future work.

 ## Proof of Concept